-That post is a great read (especially if you like the new TV show American Gods!) but I want to change the conversation a little bit.
+That post is a great read but I want to change the conversation a little bit.
 I’m here to discuss the step before a marketing team presents its plan and asks for a go-ahead: selling the idea of marketing.

 For agencies and marketers, the toughest part of making a sale is talking about money.
 Most family shops and small businesses don’t set aside a marketing budget, so there’s not much money to go around.

 Here’s the thing, though: every company needs marketing.
 Whether you have a product, service or an idea, it requires support and encouragement to make its way into the world.

 Lately, I’ve been thinking about how to help businesses who won’t, or don’t think they can afford to, embrace the idea of marketing.
 As with many things in life, all that’s required is a change of perception.

 At the end of the day, everybody, including marketers, needs to view marketing as an investment, not an expense.
 I came up with a few points that I hope will change the minds of at least a couple of businesses.

 Great Digital Marketing Doesn’t Cost Money, It Makes Money

 If I asked you to give me $500 today and I could guarantee I’d give you back $1,000 in 30 days, would you give me the money?
 It’s not a trick and I can’t steal your money.
 It’s a straight trade of 30 days without your $500 for a 100% return on your investment.